 We’ve established the only way these specific borrowers could have eligibility for PSLF is if they work for a public service organization.
 Here’s how public service organization is defined within the ECF public service workers need to submit to track PSLF progress:

 A public service organization is a private not-for-profit organization that is not a labor union or a partisan political organization and that provides at least one of the following public services: (1) emergency management, (2) military service, (3) public safety, (4) law enforcement, (5) public interest legal services, (6) early childhood education, (7) public service for individuals with disabilities and the elderly, (8) public health, (9) public education, (10) public library services, (11) school library services, or (12) other school-based services.

-If they owe less than double their income and do not plan to go to a true not for profit employer by the PSLF definition, these borrowers would be better off refinancing their student loans and paying them back.
+If they owe less than 1.5 times their income and do not plan to utilize PSLF through a different qualifying organization, these borrowers would be better off refinancing their student loans and paying them back.

-I think it’s clear both in the literal interpretation of the definitions and the spirit of the PSLF certification form, the individuals in the lawsuit did not qualify.
+I think it’s clear from the spirit of the PSLF certification form that the individuals in the lawsuit did not originally qualify.
 The analogy I’d make is if someone at the IRS incorrectly processed my taxes.

 It doesn’t mean the IRS can’t send me a correction and ask for more money.
 If a judge incorrectly says “not guilty” when the jury verdict reads “guilty,” it doesn’t mean I can’t get sentenced.